Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-first-channel.rst

 Here we'll show you how to install a lightning node and how to open a channel with Start9!

-Further below you can find instructions on how to use other additional lightning software either on or external to your Embassy.

 Running a Node and Making a Channel with Start9
 _______________________________________________